 ELISS is an extracurricular, volunteer experience for graduate and professional students.
-Fellows collaborate with a multi-campus ELISS team to help local and national stakeholders better understand and address a complex issue in one of two theme areas: Energy & Environment or Health & Wellbeing.
+Fellows collaborate with a multi-campus ELISS team to help local and national stakeholders better understand and address a complex issue that impacts multiple communities.
+For example, in 2015, the fellows addressed the question: How can our cities prepare for disease epidemics?

 Fellows will travel three times and volunteer approximately 5 hours per week to: